VandanTank/box-office-predictor/README.md

 Experiment with deep learning models.

 🤝 Contributing
-Feel free to fork this repository, make improvements, and submit pull requests!
+Feel free to fork this repository, make improvements, and submit pull requests!!

 📜 License
 This project is licensed under the MIT License.